silbermm/presentations/elixir_for_alchemists/index.md

 ## Distrubuted Elixir

-Building upon the isolated process (Actor) model, the BEAM (Erlang Virtual Machine) can run easliy processes on seperate machines and the message passing happens similar to rabbit etc.
+Building upon the isolated process (Actor) model, the BEAM (Erlang Virtual Machine) can run easliy processes on seperate machines passing messages around as if they are on the same machine.

 ---
 class: left